Rand0409/Rand0409/README.md

 I work in drone/sUAV programming at a drone company in Brooklyn,NY.

-I did some research in FEA, control & material research on Soft Robotics when I was a master students @ NYU MERIIT, and co-authored a paper.
+I did some research in FEA, control & material research on Soft Robotics when I was a master students @ NYU MERIIT, and co-authored a paper on IROS/RA-L.

 Currently learning ROS, Robot(Drone) Perception, CV, ML.